helixscript/AAVengeR/README.md

 prepReads_HMMminFullBitScore: 5     # Min. score for accepting an HMM hit.
 prepReads_HMMmatchEnd: TRUE         # (True/False) Require a match to the end of the HMM.
 prepReads_HMMmatchTerminalSeq: CA   # If prepReads_HMMmatchEnd is True, these letters must be matched to accept the hit.
+prepReads_HMMmatchEndRadius: 2      # If a terminal seq match is requested and not found at end of an HMM match, allow the software to look +/- 2 NT for the terminal sequence.
 ```
 Settings in HMM settings files will be used to score their respective HMMs if *prepReads_useDefaultHMMsettings* is set to True in AAVengeR's configuration file otherwise the settings in the main configuration file will be used.
 Both hmm and settings files need to be places in AAVengeR's data/hmms/ folder.